-Grades will be based on two lab practicals, lab assignments and lab quizzes.
-There will be no make-ups for lab practical exams, except under university excused absences (medical, legal or military).
-You can only make up one practical during the semester and it must be during the exam week.
+Grades will be based on two exams, lab assignments and lab quizzes.
+There will be no make-ups for lab practical exams, except under extreme circumstances (medical, legal or military).
+You can only make up one exam during the semester and it must be during the exam week.
 You must take both lab practicals to pass the course.
 The grading scale is the typical 90% = A, 80%=B, 70%=C, 60%=D, <60%=F. IT IS IMPORTANT FOR YOU TO CHECK YOUR GRADES ON MOODLE.
-IF YOU FIND THAT I HAVE MADE A MISTAKE WHILE ENTERING YOUR GRADE YOU WILL HAVE ONE WEEK TO BRING IT TO MY ATTENTION, AFTER THAT GRADES ARE LOCKED IN MOODLE.
+IF YOU FIND THAT I HAVE MADE A MISTAKE WHILE ENTERING YOUR GRADE

-Practical Exams 100 (2 worth 50 points)
+YOU WILL HAVE ONE WEEK TO BRING IT TO MY ATTENTION, AFTER THAT GRADES ARE LOCKED IN MOODLE.

-Lab Quizzes 50 (5 worth 10 points)
+Practical Exams 100 (2 worth 50 points) Lab Quizzes 75 (5 worth 15 points)

 Assignments 175 points (5 worth 10 points, 5 worth 25 points)

-Total 325 points
+Total 350 points